python/typing/docs/spec/concepts.rst

 as **fully static types**.

 A **gradual type** can be a fully static type, :ref:`Any` itself, or a type that contains a gradual form as a sub-part.
+All Python types are gradual types;
+fully static types are a subset.

 Fully static types
 ~~~~~~~~~~~~~~~~~~